-But a range of difficulties and delays arose, and it took ten years for the project to be completed, resulting in some confusion in the order of publication.18 The first volume, Historique, was published in 1807, but the second volume, also Historique, was not published until 1816, although volume 3, Navigation et Geographie, had already been published in 1815.
+But a range of difficulties arose and so it would be ten years before the project was completed.
+The first volume, Historique, was published in 1807, but the second volume, also Historique, was not published until 1816, although volume 3, Navigation et Geographie, had already been published in 1815.
 This was partly due to the death of Péron in 1810, from tuberculosis, when de Freycinet took over responsibility for the final volumes, and partly strained government finances.

-A number of controversies arose with the publication of the volumes and maps.
-Included in these was the almost complete elimination of any reference to Baudin and, it seems at Péron's behest, the application of French names to many geographic features and coasts already explored and named by other navigators, particularly Flinders.19
+A number of controversies arose with the publication of the volumes and maps, one being the almost complete elimination of any reference to Baudin and, it seems at Péron's behest, the application of French names to many geographic features and coasts already explored and named by other navigators, particularly Flinders.